Regenerative Cell Therapy Franklin TN

 When cartilage is damaged in the joint due to arthritis or an injury, pain is often the result.
 This pain doesn’t go away and instead needs to be treated.
-Many doctors will suggest medications or surgery, but in our experience these treatment options rarely alleviate all the pain and we’ve seen some cases where it can create additional side effects from the medications used.
+Many doctors will suggest medications or surgery, but in our experience these treatment options rarely alleviate the pain, and we’ve seen some cases where it can create additional side effects from the medications used.

-Mesenchymal stem cells offer a path forward without surgery.
+Mesenchymal regenerative cells offer a path forward without surgery.
 Unlike knee surgery, regenerative stem cells actually simulate new growth and repair connective tissue.
 It can improve the body’s natural ability to heal itself without the side effects.
 There is no rejection7 to umbilical cord mesenchymal stem cells, since this tissue is immuno privileged, meaning there are no antibodies to cause rejection.
 We have personally seen excellent results in those with knee pain conditions and shoulder problems as well as other joint conditions.

 A Long-Term Solution with Lasting Results